AlexKempen/resume-wiki/wiki.md

 # Education

-* Do **not** include coursework unless the courses are **extremely specialized** or **really cool** like Underwater Autonomous Robotics
-* Don't include your high school
+* Don't include your high school.
-* Don't include schools from which you did not receive a degree
+* Don't include schools from which you did not receive a degree.
-* Don't include your start dates, only your graduation date.
-Don't include a date range
+* Don't include your start date - just your graduation date.
   * If currently a student: **Expected May 2025**
-  * If graduated: **May 2021** or simply **2021**
+  * If graduated: **May 2021** or **2021**
-* This section should be in reverse chronological order. i.e. your master's degree goes above your bachelor's degree
-* GPA
-  * Generally, if your GPA is above 3.75, put it on your resume
-  * 2 decimal places is sufficient, 3 is overkill
-  * Once you start your first full-time job and your education section is moved to the bottom of your resume, remove your GPA unless it's very impressive
-* On your resume, it's **Bachelor ~~'s~~ of Science** and **Master ~~'s~~ of Science**
-* Don't include your school location if your school has the location in its name i.e. MIT or UCLA or if its location is commonly known
-* Don't include awards/scholarships unless they're extremely impressive, i.e. Rhodes Scholar, Fulbright Scholar
+* Don't include awards/scholarships unless they're extremely impressive, e.g., Rhodes Scholar, Fulbright Scholar.
-* Include D1/competitive sports
+* Consider whether to include programs like honors and athletics.
+* If you have multiple degrees, write them in reverse chronological order, with the newest degree at the top.
+* Write your degree as: **Bachelor ~~'s~~ of Science** and **Master ~~'s~~ of Science**, or, alternatively, as **BS in \<degree>**.

+## Additional Discussion

+### Should you include courses?

+Courses are generally seen as low value since everyone tends to take the same ones as a part of their major.
+The general advice is to only include them if you're struggling to fill the space/don't have anything better to put.
+You might also consider adding them if you're an underclassman who is otherwise ahead in your degree plan.

+### Should you include your GPA?

+The general advice is to include your GPA if it's above a ~3.4.
+If you do decide to omit it, be aware that readers might  assume it's a 3.0 or worse regardless.

+If you do include it, only put a maximum of two decimals - three is overkill.

+Once you start your first full time job, consider removing it unless it's very impressive.

+### Should you include your school's location?

+If you're international, consider omitting it in order to cut down on bias against foreigners.
+You may also wish to omit it if it's already evident from the title or already well known, e.g., UCLA or MIT.

 ---